About UNDP in Cambodia

-UNDP has been in Cambodia for more than 50 years now, operating from 1958 to 1975, resuming in a limited capacity in 1980 contributing to emergency relief operations, and formally establishing its offices in Phnom Penh in 1994 with the signature of the SBAA.
-We are currently implementing a new five-year Country Programme Action Plan 2011-2015, which has been endorsed by the Letter of Agreement between the Country Office and the Royal Government of Cambodia.
+UNDP has been in Cambodia for more than 50 years now, operating from 1958 to 1975, resuming in a limited capacity in 1980 contributing to emergency relief operations, and formally establishing its offices in Phnom Penh in 1994 with the signature of the Standard Basic Assistance Agreement (SBAA).
+We are currently implementing a new Country Programme Action Plan 2016-2018, which has been endorsed by the Letter of Agreement between the Country Office and the Royal Government of Cambodia.

 UNDP in Cambodia continues to work closely with development partners to assist the country in its efforts to clear landmines and explosive remnants for war (ERWs) that still pose obstacles to development.

 Climate change continues to be a key priority area, along with gender and disaster risk management in Cambodia.
 In this regard, the Climate Change Trust Fund, which is managed by UNDP, has awarded grants to various line ministries, local government and civil society organizations working to build community resilience in different priority sectors.
 Additionally, projects funded through GEF-Small Grant Programme are working to improve livelihoods of rural households, enhancing their abilities to cope with impacts of climate change.

 Through an innovative youth multimedia programme, UNDP is working with the BBC Media Action to encourage greater participation of young Cambodians in the civic life, in local development to help make a difference in their communities.
 Youth is Cambodia’s largest asset over the next decade as an economic, social and cultural driving force.
 They offer new perspectives, new ideas and willingness to build a bright future.